-The overall goal of commissioning is to confirm a facility meets the design intent and the owner’s requirements.
+The overall goal of utility substation commissioning is to confirm a facility meets the design intent and the owner’s requirements.
 For critical facilities, proper commissioning ensures a reliable and resilient operation.
-Witness testing and load bank solutions are used during the commissioning process to verify the electrical and thermal systems operate per specifications.
+Electrical testing solutions such as witness testing and load banks are used during the commissioning process to verify the electrical and thermal systems operate per specifications.

 Emerging Utility Commissioning Model